We may earn commission from affiliate links →

 Vuno’s not on the tourist radar anymore, much less on the local radar.
 It is a tiny town along the route to the Albanian Riviera.

-Gjipe Beach is not far away, and it is nice to chill at if you are staying in Vuno for a few nights.
+Gjipe Beach is not far away, and it is nice to chill if you stay in Vuno for a few nights.

 One of the best places in Albania is Borscht.
 Borscht has the longest beach in Albania, making it one of the most noteworthy in the country.
 Situated among olive groves, it is a beautiful place to hide from the madness of Saranda in summer.